-The decrease of €276 million in sales at Crop Science was due to the absence of the businesses divested to BASF, which were included in the prior-year figures up to the respective divestment dates, and to a change in the business model.
-While sales at Insecticides rose by €55 million to €1.1 billion, the other principal business units showed negative development.
-Sales at Herbicides were down by €302 million to €1.4 billion and at Fungicides by €195 million to €2.2 billion.
+The decrease of $\notin$ 276 million in sales at Crop Science was due to the absence of the businesses divested to BASF, which were included in the prior-year figures up to the respective divestment dates, and to a change in the business model.
+While sales at Insecticides rose by $\notin$ 55 million to $\notin$ 1.1 billion, the other principal business units showed negative development.
+Sales at Herbicides

+Bayer AG has both holding and parent company functions in the Bayer Group were down by €302 million to €1.4 billion and at Fungicides by €195 million to €2.2 billion.
 Sales at SeedGrowth receded by €227 million compared with the prior year to €0.2 billion, mainly as a result of the divestment to BASF.
 From a geographical standpoint, the steepest drop in sales occurred in Europe/Middle East/Africa, where business shrank by €652 million to €2.3 billion.
 Sales also declined in North America (by €199 million to €0.7 billion) and in Asia/Pacific (by €76 million to €0.9 billon).
 The only region to see an increase in product sales was Latin America, where sales advanced by €137 million to €1.3 billion.
 The core business, at 97%, comprised intra-Group sales to Bayer companies.

 At Pharmaceuticals, XareltoTM remained by far the best-selling product, with sales of €3.5 billion, and recorded the strongest growth (+€846 million).
-Sales gains were also achieved for products including AdalatTM (+€170 million to €422 million), YAZTM/YasminTM/YasminelleTM (+€76 million to €474 million) and MirenaTM (+€57 million to €495 million), whereas sales of GlucobayTM (-€59 million to €350 million) and BetaferonTM (-€50 million to €400 million), in particular, were below the prior year.
+Sales gains were also achieved for products including AdalatTM (+€170 million to €422 million), YAZTM / YasminTM / YasminelleTM (+€76 million to €474 million) and MirenaTM (+€57 million to €495 million), whereas sales of GlucobayTM (-€59 million to €350 million) and BetaferonTM (-€50 million to €400 million), in particular, were below the prior year.
 Business with Bayer Group companies accounted for 91% of total sales, and business with third parties for 9%.